 Chimpanzees, orang-utans and gorillas have not been used in the UK for over 20 years and their use has been banned since 1986.

 Animals that are killed in the research setting without ever having undergone a regulated procedure are not included in the statistics.
 This includes animals bred for tissue samples, animals bred for research that could not be used, animals used to sustain inbred colonies, and animals used for health screening of other animals in the laboratory.
 These animals are referred to as “additional” and reporting requirements in EU Directive 2010/63 require that every five years each EU country must submit details of these animals.
-Details of additional animals are being reported for the first time for 2017.
+Details of additional animals were reported for the first time in 2017

 Statistics from Northern Ireland